DEV Community

 2. The timer is brutal. reCAPTCHA gives you 2 minutes.
 Each tool call — screenshot, script evaluation, LLM analysis — takes 1-10 seconds.
 An unoptimized flow (e.g., taking individual screenshots of each of the 9 tiles) can exhaust the timer before you even click verify.

 3. The tiles are too small.
 At native size, tiles in a 3×3 grid are ~100px.
-At that resolution, the vision model confuses visually similar objects — buses vs. cars vs. motorcycles — often enough to fail the first attempt and force a restart.
+At that resolution, the vision model confuses visually similar objects — buses vs. cars vs. motorcycles — often enough to fail and force a restart.

 The first version tried the accessibility tree approach and hit the iframe wall.
-The second version switched to evaluate_script for direct DOM access but kept timing out on 3×3 grids because it was screenshotting tiles one by one.
-The third version introduced the zoom trick after the agent noticed tiles were too small to classify reliably.
-Each iteration refined the approach until the flow was fast and reliable enough to consistently beat the 2-minute timer.
+The second switched to evaluate_script for direct DOM access but kept timing out on 3×3 grids because it was screenshotting tiles one by one.
+The third introduced a zoom trick after I noticed the agent was failing because tiles were too small to classify reliably.

-The result is a Claude Code skill — a SKILL.md with structured instructions and a set of helper scripts — that the agent loads and follows when it encounters a reCAPTCHA.
-In the video, CLAUDE.md references the skill so it loads automatically, making it look like the agent just figures it out on the fly.
-But behind the scenes, there's a well-tested playbook.
+In the video, CLAUDE.md references the skill so it loads automatically, which makes it look like the agent just figures it out on the fly.
+But behind the scenes, there's a well-tested playbook that took many failed attempts to build.

-The entire flow is designed around one constraint: minimize total tool calls.
+The flow the skill documents is optimized around one constraint: minimize total tool calls to stay within the 2-minute timer.

 Round 1 — Click the checkbox